 Did you purchase a defective item from a merchant?
 Is the delivery of the item you purchased late?
 Is the merchant refusing to honour the warranty provided with the item?
-Even the most cautious consumers can experience problems with a merchant.

 The Office de la protection du consommateur suggests steps to follow to help solve a problem with a merchant.